Biswa Rout

 When to Walk Away, When to Lean In

-9 Aug 2025 • 6 min read
+9 Aug 2025 • 5 min read

 The Two Kinds of Debaters

-• The other seeks to understand.
+One kind debates to assert.
+The other debates to understand.

 And one of those people is my wife.